Gorran Movement: 2011 Kurdish protests in Iraq

 In 2011 the party called for the resignation of the Cabinet and the disbanding of the Kurdistan Regional Government during the protests in Kurdistan that followed the 2011 Egyptian protests.
 This was accompanied by protests against the Kurdistan Regional Government and the Kurdistan Democratic Party.
 Some have criticized the party for causing unnecessary unrest, arguing that there is no need for the Kurdish government to step down.
 Amnesty International and the Human Rights Watch have urged protests to be allowed.
-February 17, 2011, Human Rights Watch reported security guards firing on protesters in Sulaimaniya, killing at least one person and wounding more than 33 others after the crowd threw rocks at the political headquarters of the KDP.
+February 17, 2011, Human Rights Watch reported security guards firing on protesters in Sulaymaniyah, killing at least one person and wounding more than 33 others after the crowd threw rocks at the political headquarters of the KDP.
 Since there were shootings which led to deaths, Amnesty International and Human Rights Watch called for an independent investigation into the killings.

-Gorran under Omar Said Ali
+Gorran under Umer Seyid Elî

-Following death of the party leader, Nawshirwan Mustafa, in May 2017, an internal ballot was held to elect a new leader, Omar Said Ali, and six other executive assembly members.
+Following death of the party leader, Newşîrwan Mustefa, in May 2017, an internal ballot was held to elect a new leader, Umer Seyid Elî, and six other executive assembly members.